buanzo/deadset/README.md

 # deadset
-A python class that builds upon py-redis for item-level expiration functionality.
+A python class that builds upon redis-py for item-level expiration functionality.
 Released with permission from Mkit https://mkit.com

 Original ideas: